 Preschool Lesson Plans

-The instructional lessons for each unit at the Preschool level contain a consistent format for identified early learning skills in reading, writing and math.
-It is essential that teachers assess their students’ current abilities and plan instructional tasks that differentiate for maximum participation and learning within each of these lessons.
-These tips are designed to provide instructional ideas that will enable teachers to meet the needs of each student in the classroom, regardless of ability level.
+The instructional lessons for each unit at the Preschool level contain a consistent format for identified early learning skills in reading, writing, and math.
+It is essential that service providers assess their student's current abilities and plan instructional tasks that differentiate for maximum participation and learning within each of these lessons.
+These tips are designed to provide instructional ideas that will enable service providers to meet the needs of each student in the classroom, regardless of ability level.

 Access the Instructional Tips document in the Teacher Reference Materials > Instructional Guides.

 Preschool Centers and Extensions ideas are located throughout each monthly unit.
 Centers provide a means to reinforce the lesson activities through independent work tasks.
 Extensions provide additional content to expand learning from the lessons and unit theme.
 The Centers and Extensions included in each lesson are listed on the Lesson At a Glance page.

 For more information on Centers and Extensions click here.